AkaruiYami/Text-Adventure1/README.md

 How to play
 -----------
+### Locally (Windows 10+ Required)
-1. Download the latest release of the game
+1. Download the latest Windows release
+2. Extract the files
-2. Run the .py file:
+3. Run the Wardens-Sanctum-version-name.exe file

-     -You can either run it locally through terminal (Python 3.8+ Required) using the prompt `Python file-name.py`, or use an online IDE such as https://trinket.io/ or https://www.online-python.com/
+### Online IDE (No Installation required)
+- Visit trinket.io or online-python.com
+- Copy the game code
+- Paste into the editor
+- Click "Run"

 Controls
 --------